 Roanoke Rapids is a medium-sized city located in the state of North Carolina.
 With a population of 15,345 people and six constituent neighborhoods, Roanoke Rapids is the 57th largest community in North Carolina.

-Roanoke Rapids is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Roanoke Rapids is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Roanoke Rapids who work in office and administrative support (16.68%), sales jobs (12.11%), and healthcare (9.23%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Roanoke Rapids is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Roanoke Rapids is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Roanoke Rapids who work in office and administrative support (14.95%), sales jobs (12.28%), and healthcare (9.06%).

 Roanoke Rapids is an extremely ethnically-diverse city.
 The people who call Roanoke Rapids home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Roanoke Rapids residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Roanoke Rapids include Irish, German, Scots-Irish, and Italian.

 The most common language spoken in Roanoke Rapids is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Chinese.